 This project provides the VPA Port Police with an enhanced communications suite, which uses digital trunking technology and dedicated frequencies.
 This will ensure that the Port Authority Police can effectively coordinate with Federal, state and local law enforcement and emergency response agencies in the event of an emergency.
 In conjunction with this project, VPA is now part of the Virginia Statewide Agencies Radio System (STARS).
 Through STARS, VPA's communication dispatcher will be linked to a statewide system with voice and data communications (this data communication is limited to short data streams such as license and vehicle checks).
-Although STARS provides increased capabilities, there are enhancements that are needed now to "fill the gaps" for VPA's unique and immediate police communications.
+Although STARS provides increased capabilities, there are enhancements that are needed now to "fill the gaps" for VPA's unique and immediate police communication needs such as, video and robust data transmission to the vehicle and interoperability with federal and local response organizations.